 - If the student is not satisfied with the outcome of the complaint, a committee will be appointed to review the information and render a final decision.
 The committee will consist of representatives appointed by the Vice Provost for the Schools of Graduate and Professional Programs, the Vice Provost for Academic Affairs (College), and the Vice President for Student Life.
 Their decision will be final.

 A record of all complaints and their resolution will be documented and the records will be kept in the Dean of Students’ office on the Winona campus and the Student Services Office on the Twin Cities campus.

 A grievance is a complaint that may result in disciplinary action against a staff member or student.
 This grievance procedure only applies where no other university policy provides a process for addressing the subject matter of the grievance.

 In order to encourage attention to individual concerns, the Schools of Graduate and Professional Programs has developed this grievance procedure.
 The university believes that concerns ought to be handled at the lowest possible level of organizational structure.
 A grievant who wish to address concerns will observe the following procedures:

 - The grievant should discuss the matter with the student, faculty, or staff member concerned.
-If the concern relates to sexual harassment by the student, faculty, or staff member concerned, the grievant may refer the matter immediately to the program director.

 - If a satisfactory resolution is not achieved, the grievant will discuss the matter with his or her program director.
 The program director will attempt to resolve the issue between the student, faculty, or staff member.